-Sex Work Research is a repository of writing on sex work, including academic research, organizational reports, media reports, and independent research.
+Sex Work Research is a repository of writing on sex work, mostly academic research, but also organizational reports, media reports, and independent research.

 Commentary is welcome, but subject to moderation.